 Imagine a surgeon who starts coping with job stress by abusing prescription drugs or stimulants.
-He or she attempts a procedure while under the influence and nicks one of the patient’s arteries, causing traumatic bleeding and almost killing the patient.
+He or she might attempt a procedure while under the influence and nick one of the patient’s arteries, causing traumatic bleeding and almost killing the patient.

-This event could not only lead to serious legal ramifications, but the surgeon will likely lose his or her license to practice medicine after so grievously harming a patient.
+This event would not only lead to serious legal ramifications, but the surgeon would likely lose his or her license to practice medicine.

 Withdrawal Symptoms At Work

-Addiction at work will inevitably lead to withdrawal symptoms at work.
+Addiction at the workplace will inevitably lead to withdrawal symptoms.